Home

 Why would I want solar panels?
 Are they installed so that the generator is not needed?

-Let me start off by saying that a Solar Charging System does not replace an RV's generator.
-But a Solar Charging System can reduce the amount of time that you have to run your generator in order to recharge your RV's 12 volt House Battery System.
+ANSWER: Hi, let me start off by saying that a Solar Charging System does not replace an RV's generator.
+But a Solar Charging System can reduce the amount of time that you have to run your generator in order to recharge your RV's 12-volt House Battery System.

 A Solar Charging System also does not directly produce 120 Volt AC power to your RV.
-In order to create 120 Volt AC current from a 12 Volt DC power source you need a Power Inverter that connects to your RV's house batteries.
-Based on the wattage of the Power Inverter, you can run all kinds of 120 Volt appliances in your RV, such as TVs, VCRs, etc. Power hogs such as an Air Conditioner or Microwave will still need generator power to run.
+To create 120 Volt AC current from a 12 Volt DC power source you need a Power Inverter that connects to your RV's house batteries.
+Based on the wattage of the Power Inverter, you can run all kinds of 120 Volt appliances in your RV, such as TVs, Computers, Gaming Systems, Streaming Devices, etc. Power hogs such as an Air Conditioner or Microwave will still need generator power to run.

-The higher the wattage of the Power Inverter you use the faster it can drain your house batteries.
-When you have a Solar Charging System on your RV the free power of the sun now tops off your house batteries, so you do not have to run your generator as often.
-Even when your RV is parked at your house or a storage facility and it is not hooked up to electric, the batteries will be receiving a charge during daylight hours.
+The higher the wattage of the Power Inverter you use the faster it can drain your 12-volt House Battery System.
+When you have a A Solar Charging System on your RV the free power of the sun now tops off your house batteries, so you do not have to run your generator as often.
+Even when your RV is parked at your house or a storage facility and it is not hooked up to electricity, the batteries will be receiving a charge during daylight hours.

 Solar Charging Systems